rohansh-tty/fossu-logo-generator/README.md

 # Campus Logo Generator
-This is a logo generator for TinkerHub Campus Chapters.
-TinkerHub Campus communities help students to learn and build tech with peer mentoring and self learning.
-This logo generator helps students to create TinkerHub chapter logos.
+This is a logo generator for FOSS United Campus Chapters.
+FOSS United Campus communities help students to learn and build tech with peer mentoring and self learning.
+This logo generator helps students to create FOSS United chapter logos.

 This logos will be used in posters, videos and posts about the coolest initiatives student leaders doing in their campuses, to spread technology learning.
 Contributing to this project makes you a part of that :heart: